monatemedia/docker-engine-on-linux/README.md

 ## Store PAT as a GitHub Actions Secret

-We want to store our GitHub Personal Access Token (PAT) in the GitHub Action Secrets so that GitHub Actions is able to log into our GitHub Registry and pull our image from there.
+We want to store our GitHub Personal Access Token (PAT) in the GitHub Actions Secrets so that GitHub is able to log into our GitHub Registry and save our image into the registry.

 To store your PAT as a GitHub secret, use `create-github-actions-secret-pat` command in Denlin's Services Menu.